 Of the intended 40 herds to be recruited in the study, 21 herds (1 freestall bedded with sand, 5 freestalls bedded with wood shavings/sawdust, 10 tiestalls bedded with wood shavings/sawdust, 5 bedded packs) agreed to participate and farm visits were completed April-May 2019.
+Each herd was visited once during the study period.
 All herds sampled during this period were housing their cows as they would in the non-grazing season.
-Farm visits were suspended in mid-May 2019 as farms began turning their cows out to pasture for the grazing season, with the intention of resuming in April 2020 to complete the remaining 19 herds.
+Farm visits were suspended in mid-May 2019 as farms began turning their cows out to pasture, with the intention of resuming in April 2020 to complete the remaining 19 herds.
 Due to COVID-19 pandemic activity restrictions, the decision was made to not resume the study, and the final analysis included the 21 herds sampled in 2019.
 As there was only one farm sampled using a freestall facility bedded with sand, the initial plan to group farms by the four housing/bedding combinations specified was abandoned in favor of grouping farms by the three facility types used.
 The single sand freestall was combined with freestalls bedded with wood shavings/sawdust (FS; n = 6), there were 10 tiestalls bedded with wood shavings/sawdust (TS), and 5 bedded packs (BP).

 Questionnaire administration, sampling, and udder hygiene scoring